JulioLezamaAmastalli/ubiquitous-goggles/src/README.md

 We performed some minor transformations to the data, such as:

-1. Replace None/NaN values with a -1
+1. Replace None/NaN values with a -1.

-2. Turn True-False columns into 1-0
+2. Turn True-False columns into 1-0.

-3. Turn the 'scores' column in the original API GET request, which was a json-valued column, into its own table
+3. Turn the 'scores' column in the original API GET request, which was a json-valued column, into its own table.